SergeiVasilyev/Flet_Tetris/README.md

 # Flet Tetris game

-Cross platform Tetris Game on Flet Framwork
+An attempt to implement a portable Tetris game from the 90s using cross platform Flet framework

 ![alt text for screen readers](https://github.com/SergeiVasilyev/Flet_Tetris/blob/main/Doc/pics/Screen_04m.png "Text to show on mouseover")